iris-solution/engineering-manager-challenge/README.md

 ## 1. Diagnosis

 Eleven incidents and a four-month launch are the signs.
-Underneath sit three problems — in the resourcing, the system, and the way we run — and they feed each other.
+Three problems sit underneath — resourcing, the system, how we run — and they feed each other.

-**Resource — the load sits on brilliant individual performances by the two players, and QA is at the wrong end of the line**
+**Resource — we run on two people's heroics, and QA is at the wrong end of the line**

-- S. is the only person who can review the wallet; T. is the only one who knows the pipeline, and #10–11 happened _because_ T. was away
+- S. alone can review the wallet, T. alone knows the pipeline — and #10–11 happened _because_ T. was away
-- Two QA people cannot hand-check ~30 brands, and they only see the work at the end — so quality shows up as delay rather than as a gate
+- Two QA people cannot hand-check ~30 brands, and they see the work only at the end — so quality shows up as delay, not as a gate

 **The system — nothing in the app or the database enforces the rules**

-- No guard against a repeated payment callback (#1); float maths on money (#4).
-Every incident was caught by a human, never by a machine
+- No guard against a repeated payment callback (#1), float maths on money (#4), every incident caught by a human rather than a machine
-- Nothing limits what a batch job can take, and nothing tests under load: #2 drained the connection pool and froze withdrawals for six hours
+- Nothing limits what a batch job can take and nothing tests under load: #2 drained the connection pool and froze withdrawals for six hours

-**How we run — on memory rather than on anything repeatable**
+**How we run — on memory rather than anything repeatable**

 - Regions are stood up by hand: #3 lost six hours on launch day to credentials copied from region 1
-- No incident process ("whoever notices, fixes") and no review after region 3.
-Tickets, deploys and git history all exist, but nothing pulls them together and the one shared view is a burndown nobody trusts — so every decision rests on whoever tells the story best, mine included
+- No incident process ("whoever notices, fixes"), no review after region 3.
+Tickets, deploys and git history exist but nothing pulls them together, and the one shared view is a burndown nobody trusts — so decisions rest on whoever tells the story best, mine included

 **Two of these feed themselves:**